junior-stack/myCMS/docs/posts/Docker.md

 docker network disconnect <NETWORK_NAME> <containerID>
 ```

+**docker hostname:** docker hostnames are used for inter-container communication within the same network.
+For example, if we want to ping container B from container A or send network request through programming languages, we need container B's hostname as the url.
+The default hostname for a container is its container ID or the container's name under user-defined bridge docker network(this happens when containers are created and launched by `docker-compose.yaml` since `docker-compose.yaml` automatically create new bridge network even not explicitly specified)
 # 2. Docker Context
 Docker context allows us to connect to different docker daemons either on local machines or on remote machines that install dockers.
 This allows us to build docker compose or docker file on remote docker engines.
 Remote machines that support docker include:
 - DigitalOcean(simplest + cheapest)